From Street View to Visual Network: Mapping the Visibility of Urban Landmarks with Vision-Language Models: Introduction

-Given the gaps and opportunities, this study explores an image-based visibility detection method that leverages computer vision and geo-located SVI, offering a data-driven alternative to conventional LoS-based visibility analysis.
-The questions to answer in this study include: \begin{enumerate} \item Can images be quantitatively applied as a scalable alternative to 3D models, to investigate the visibility of urban objects?
+Given these gaps and opportunities, this study explores an image-based visibility detection method that leverages computer vision and geo-located SVI, offering a data-driven complement to conventional LoS-based visibility analysis.
+The questions addressed in this study include:

-\item Can image-based visibility analysis provide valuable insights into the visual and spatial context of observations?
+\begin{enumerate} \item Can images be quantitatively applied as a scalable approach to investigate the visibility of recognisable urban landmarks, especially where detailed 3D models are unavailable?

-\item To what extent can images reveal the visual relationships among multiple objects and their interaction with the urban environment?
+\item To what extent can images reveal the visual relationships among multiple landmarks and their interaction with the urban environment, and support urban planning applications?

 \end{enumerate}